The Oracle Red Bull Racing Team at the Abu Dhabi F1 Grand Prix at Yas Marina Circuit on November 20, 2022.

 The record: 6 seconds

-From becoming the youngest world champion to earning the most consecutive wins, Sebastien Vettel has broken just about every Formula One record throughout his 16-year career.
-This includes the record for receiving the fastest penalty.
-In his first F1 appearance at the 2006 Turkish Grand Prix, Vettel drove out of the garage and accelerated in the pit lane, earning him a penalty just six seconds into his F1 career.
+From becoming the youngest world champion to earning the most consecutive wins, Sebastian Vettel has broken just about every Formula One record throughout his 16-year career.
+But he managed to secure his first record mere seconds into his F1 career!
+He received the record for the fastest penalty ever handed out in his first F1 appearance – at the 2006 Turkish Grand Prix.
+The offense?
+Vettel drove out of the garage and accelerated in the pit lane, earning him this famous speeding penalty just six seconds into his F1 career.

 05